Luiz-Faro/luiz-Faro/README.md

 - I'm currently learning **Neural Networks and Supervised Models**

-- All my projects are available at [https://github.com/Luiz-Faro/Projetos-Data-Science](https://github.com/Luiz-Faro/Projetos-Data-Science)
+- All my projects are available at [Data Science repo](https://github.com/Luiz-Faro/Projetos-Data-Science)

 - Ask me about **Technology, Data Science, Artificial Intelligence, Innovation projects and etc.** I'll be happy to help =D

-- Learn more about my work experiences [https://www.linkedin.com/in/luiz-fernando-pigini-faro-8a34a3182/](https://www.linkedin.com/in/luiz-fernando-pigini-faro-8a34a3182/)
+- Learn more about my work experiences [my linkedin profile](https://www.linkedin.com/in/luiz-fernando-pigini-faro-8a34a3182/)

 - Curiosity **i'm a jiu-jitsu practitioner, passionate about martial arts!
 Oss**